Key Takeaway

 What to Watch For

-- Daily dose limits: Do not exceed 3,000 mg of acetaminophen per day (some guidelines say 4,000 mg for healthy adults, but the lower number provides a wider safety margin).
+- Daily dose limits: Don't exceed 3,000 mg of acetaminophen per day (some guidelines say 4,000 mg for healthy adults, but the lower number provides a wider safety margin).
 Check all medications you take for hidden acetaminophen, as it appears in many combination products including cold remedies, sleep aids, and prescription pain medications.

 - Frequency of use: If you find yourself reaching for Tylenol daily or near-daily, the underlying pain should be evaluated.
 Chronic pain management may require a more targeted approach than ongoing acetaminophen use.